I have been cross stitching on-and-off for over 25 years.

 I cross off my completed stitches on the chart as I go, having sometimes highlighted them first where confetti stitching is the heaviest.
 I know this takes time, but it also saves time as the place of the next stitch is clearly visible and there is less likelihood of stitches getting missed.

 FABRICS AND THREADS

-Most of my projects are stitched on 16ct Aida 2 over 1.
-This is what I am most comfortable with so works well for me.
+Most of my projects are stitched on 16ct Aida 2 over 1, although I will use 32ct Murano evenweave if there are lots of fractionals.
+These are what I am most comfortable with.
 I like to use hand-dyed fabrics whenever practical or possible and use these as a substitute for background stitching, saving both time and money.
 I believe these also give the project an edge, guaranteeing that they are indeed unique.
-I have recently started using Murano evenweave, especially where lots of fractional stitches are required.
-I get on well with it and would consider using it for bigger projects.
 But I hate linen - I have tried it once and after a couple of hours knew that it wasn't for me.

 I always use DMC threads.
 If a project suggests any other type I always try convert.
 I have the full set of colours, but still end up buying loads more!